-Gnowangerup’s southern boundary is in the Stirling Range National Park, a growing eco-tourism destination which draws an estimated 175,000 people each year, attracted by abundant wildflowers and the highest peaks in the southern half of Western Australia.
+Gnowangerup’s southern boundary is in the Stirling Range National Park, a growing eco-tourism destination drawing an estimated 175,000 people each year, attracted by abundant wildflowers and the highest peaks in the southern half of Western Australia.

 The Horsepower Highway, a 75km stretch of road running from Broomehill through Gnowangerup, is lined with colourful historic tractors, nodding to the agricultural history of the region.